rails/weblog/_posts/2019-02-22-zeitwerk-integration-in-rails-6-beta-2.markdown

 Rails 6 ships with two autoloading modes: `:zeitwerk` and `:classic`.
 They are set using the new configuration point `config.autoloader`.

-Zeitwerk mode is the default in Rails 6, so you have it enabled if `config/application.rb` has
+Zeitwerk mode is the default in Rails 6 for CRuby, automatically enabled by

 ```ruby
 load_defaults "6.0"
 ```

+in `config/application.rb`.

 Applications can opt-out putting